Watch our faculty discuss their interdisciplinary research and public impact.

 The History Department at the University of Pittsburgh enjoys an international reputation.
 The area studies—U.S., Asia, Latin America, and Europe—rank among the best programs in the nation and attract both national and international students.

-The Department of History offers a wide range of courses covering Atlantic history, world history, the African diaspora, race and ethnicity, power and inequality, gender and sexuality, environmental history, and cultural and intellectual history.
+The Department of History offers a wide range of courses covering Atlantic history, world history, the African diaspora, race and ethnicity, gender and sexuality, environmental history, and cultural and intellectual history.
 Labor, social, and urban history, fields to which Pitt made pioneering contributions beginning in the 1960s, continue to be important areas of faculty and student interest.